collectiveacuity/jsonModel/REFERENCE.rst

         "datetime": 1456000345.543713,
         "active": true,
         "emoticon": "aGFwcHk=",
+        "rating": 8,
         "address": {
             "city": "New Orleans",
             "region": "LA",
             "postal_code": "",
-            "country": "United States"
+            "country": "United States",
+            "country_code": 0
         },
         "comments": [ "@GerardMaras Rock the shrimp bouillabaisse!" ] }

 Default Settings
 ^^^^^^^^^^^^^^^^
 - **Structure**: The validation process will assume that a dictionary (including the top-level dictionary) defines its maximum scope of key names and that lists can contain any number of items.
 Lists cannot contain mixed datatypes and the first item in a list defines the allowable properties of each item in the list.
 For this reason, all lists declared in the model must also contain an item.
-So, the example model expects to find only the userID, datetime, active, emoticon, address and comments fields and it will accept any number of strings in the comments list.
+So, the example model expects to find only the userID, datetime, active, emoticon, rating, address and comments fields and it will accept any number of strings in the comments list.
 - **Datatype**: The validation process will assume that the datatype of each value in the input matches the datatype in the model.
 So, the example model expects to see a string for userID, a number for datetime, a boolean for active, etc...
-Special datatypes like bytes, integers, doubles and sets which json does not support must be handled by qualifiers in the components map.
+Special datatypes like bytes, integers and sets which json does not directly support must be handled by qualifiers in the components map.
 - **Requirements**: The validation process will assume a key with a non-empty value is a required input.
 Since lists must declare an item, all lists are assumed to be required fields in the model.
-So, all fields in the example are required except postal_code.
+So, all fields in the example are required except postal_code and country_code.
 The empty value for each datatype can be expressed with {}, 0, 0.0, false or "" and indicates that it is optional.

 Components Map
 --------------